-The second account, in Acts 22, described his testimony during his trial before the Jews.
-After years of preaching Christ throughout Asia Minor and Greece, Paul had returned to Jerusalem.
+The second account of Paul’s conversion describes his testimony during his trial before the Jews.
+After years of preaching Christ throughout Asia Minor and Greece, Paul returned to Jerusalem.
 He was falsely accused of bringing a Gentile into the temple and he was arrested.
-Addressing his accusers in their native Hebrew tongue, Paul reflected back on his conversion, telling them that he was a Jew, raised in the Diaspora but brought up and educated under the famous Jewish teacher Gamaliel.
-He recounted his zeal in persecuting Christians and his mission to Damascus.
-Like the sister account, Paul described the bright light and the voice of Christ, but quoted Jesus as saying “I am Jesus the Nazarene whom you are persecuting.”
+Paul addressed his accusers in their native “Hebrew dialect” (v2, different versions say Hebrew or Aramaic).
+He reflected back on his conversion, telling them that he was a Jew, raised in the Diaspora but brought up and educated under the famous Jewish teacher Gamaliel (v3).
+He recounted his zeal in persecuting Christians and his mission to Damascus (vv4-5).
+Like the sister account, Paul described the bright light and the voice of Christ (vv6-7), but quoted Jesus as saying, “I am Jesus the Nazarene whom you are persecuting (v8).”
 The descriptor “Nazarene” is not found in the earlier account.
-The chapter 9 account said “go into the city” but that in chapter 22 said “go to Damascus”.
-The account of the Lord’s message to Ananias is not found in the 22nd chapter, and the mention of Paul’s baptism is not found in the 9th chapter.
+The chapter 9 account said, “go into the city” but the account in chapter 22 said, “go to Damascus”.
+The account of the Lord’s message to Ananias as recorded in chapter 9 is not found in the 22nd chapter, but Ananias’ service on Paul’s behalf is present in both accounts.

 This conversion story is useful to all Christians in a variety of ways.
 Those who fear that they are too sinful for God to save have a useful role model.
 Those who believe that they can be “solo” Christians see the utter need that even the greatest among the apostles had for his brothers in Christ.
 Those who doubt the authority of Paul as an apostle can be reassured in his God-given authority.
 Paul’s story preaches well, demonstrating God’s sovereign choice in his servants, and the certainty of His will.
 It is a model for believers today.